 - Keep the home heated at a temperature of 68 F to 70 F

 - Close heat vents and doors in rooms that are seldom used

 - Dress your loved one is warm, easy to take off, layers

 - Make sure your loved one is eating the right food and getting all the nutrition they need

-Doing these yourself may feel overwhelming, so taking advantage of our Home Care Services in Brooklyn, New York will really make things easier on you and your elderly loved one.
+Doing these yourself may feel overwhelming, so taking advantage of our Home Care Services in New York City, New York will really make things easier on you and your elderly loved one.